Samsung Galaxy Z Fold 7 PhoneArena Camera Score revealed: The 200MP sensor helps, but not enough

 While the other two cameras, the telephoto and ultrawide ones, have scored some minor differences (mostly pixel size), they are mostly similar to the ones on the Galaxy Z Fold 6.

-This means we get a 12MP ultrawide camera with the familiar 120º FOV, as well as the ol' reliable, the 10MP telephoto with 3X optical zoom.
+This means we get a 12MP ultrawide camera with the familiar and very dependable 120º FOV, as well as the ol' reliable, the 10MP telephoto with 3X optical zoom.
 The latter is fairly short by today's standards, even with foldable phones, and its utility can be mostly emulated by cropping from the main camera sensor.

 It will probably take a few generations before we get higher-res ultrawide and periscope cameras on Samsung's foldable phones, and those days can't come soon enough.